heroku-reference-apps/agentforce-archive-agent/README.md

 Archive Agent for use with Agentforce
 -------------------------------------

 Extends Salesforce [Agentforce](https://www.salesforce.com/agentforce/) with a custom action that processes unstructured data with AI.
 This example is covered in more detail within this [blog](https://blog.heroku.com/building-supercharged-agents-heroku-agentforce) and [video](https://youtu.be/mNgrdf1GX-w).
+Also checkout our other Agentforce demo and sample code [here](https://github.com/heroku-reference-apps/agentforce-archive-agent/edit/main/README.md#want-more).

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)